 And that’s just the beginning.

 At the end of the year, we are planning to open an agency in the Philippines to create the first debt-free migration channel for domestic workers from a sourcing country to a destination country.
 In the long term perspective, we want the debt-free model to be the norm not only in Singapore, but also in other main destination cities in Asia.
-The ambition is to have a real impact in terms of social issue to free migrant domestic workers from all forms of potential debt exploitation.
+The ambition is to have a real impact in terms of social issues to free migrant domestic workers from all forms of potential debt exploitation.

 Previously, I worked in my home country, France, for a couple of years on how to improve elderly care, from a public health perspective.
 Then, I decided to pursue an MBA in Tel Aviv university, with an exchange semester at the National University of Singapore (NUS).
-At that time, I discovered that both countries were relying in some extent on migrant workers to take care of their elderly population.
-Singapore is a great place to start a business, everybody speaks English, the Government is open to innovation, the quality of life is high and it is a strategic location in South-East Asia, so I decided to setup We Are Caring at the end of the year 2015.
+At that time, I discovered that both countries were relying to some extent on migrant workers to take care of their elderly population.
+Singapore is a great place to start a business, everybody speaks English, the Government is open to innovation, the quality of life is high and it is a strategic location in South-East Asia, so I decided to set up We Are Caring at the end of the year 2015.
 I came here and now I work 7 days per week, till late hours, on this project.

 So far it really works.
-When we interviewed David it was just a small project, nobody was sure it will survive.
+When we interviewed David it was just a small project, nobody was sure it would survive.
 Today, it is a well organized agency, hiring and changing lives of thousands of helpers.

 I think you don’t need anything particular to make a change.
 Most of the time it’s possible and easy, so just do it.
 Along the way you get connections that you didn’t expect and this helps you to move forward.
-There are two ways to build a start-up: You can spend a lot of time and energy to build the perfect product or you can start without the final product but strongly focused on getting your first customers and learn on the way.
+There are two ways to build a start-up: You can spend a lot of time and energy to build the perfect product or you can start without the final product but strongly focused on getting your first customers and learning on the way.
 So get the first customers, even if it’s messy: they will forgive you as you are just starting.
 It’s easier to go from a first experience and improve it than thinking a lot on how to make this super-cool stuff and feel overwhelmed with it.
 The small steps approach is always preferred.

 Update 23rd March 2018: It is an important milestone for We Are Caring.
 It took us longer than expected but we just obtained this week the accreditation from the Philippines embassy!
-We are now allowed to offer our service to helpers located in Philippines, and to provide them jobs in Singapore without any salary deduction!
+We are now allowed to offer our service to helpers located in the Philippines, and to provide them jobs in Singapore without any salary deduction!
 It’s gonna be a great change for helpers, we are prepared for it, and it starts this coming April!